What is Cubital Tunnel Syndrome?

 Cubital tunnel syndrome is caused by irritation or pressure on the arm’s ulnar nerve.
 The ulnar nerve is easily compressed because it has to go through a very narrow space in the elbow without much padding from soft tissue like muscles or fat.
 These are the most common causes of ulnar nerve irritation and pressure:

 - The elbow is bent for long periods of time.
-This can happen during sleep or from a repeated action, like pitching a baseball.
+This can happen during sleep or while awake.

 - The nerve is getting constant pressure.
 This can happen when someone rests the elbow on an armrest or leans on the elbow for long periods of time.